site24x7/StatusIQ-iOS-SDK/README.md

 Use this method to change the desired font style which is already used in your app.
 Method argument to pass the font name is String type.
 #### StatusIQCustomization.setFontName(fontName : <String>) <br><br>
-	Example: if you customize the StatusIQ framework by below color settings, Font name=Trebuchet MS
+	Example: if you customize the StatusIQ framework by below color settings, the SDK screens will be looks as below images.
+	Font name=Trebuchet MS
 	Background color code=#f2f1ed
 	Navigation bar color code = #faf0c8